 Is anything happening on Saturday?

-Watch this space for more details about the bee walk which will keep you occupied all day.
-More than 20 green spaces, over 250 species of bee, free wildflower consultation, demos on every site and people on hand to help turn your green space into something that nurtures nature and feeds the bee.
+Download the map for more details about the bee gardens open in town.
+With additional green spaces in Monmouth, over 250 species of bee, free pollinator consultation and gardeners on hand to help turn your green space into something that nurtures nature and feeds the bee.

 Is there parking onsite?